-Tharoor to head standing committee on external affairs, Digvijaya to chair panel on education
+Tharoor To Head Standing Committee On External Affairs, Digvijaya To Chair Panel On Education

-NEW DELHI, Sept 19: Senior Congress leader Shashi Tharoor will head the parliamentary standing committee on external affairs and veteran leader Digvijaya Singh will head the panel on education, party sources said on Thursday.
+NEW DELHI: Senior Congress leader Shashi Tharoor will head the parliamentary standing committee on external affairs and veteran leader Digvijaya Singh will head the panel on education, party sources said on Thursday.

 Former Punjab chief minister Charanjit Singh Channi will lead the parliamentary standing committee on agriculture and Koraput MP Saptagiri Ulaka will head the panel on rural development.